 - The vehicle you are planning to drive will normally need to be registered in the UK.

 What can I use temporary car insurance for?

-Your trip will usually need to start and finish in the UK, but in some cases you might be able to also purchase cover for trips within the European Union.
+Your trip will usually need to start and finish in the UK, but in some cases, you might also be able to purchase cover for trips within the European Union.

 What does temporary car insurance cover as a non-UK resident?

 Just like most types of car insurance, it depends on the insurer.
 Some features will be optional; others will be included in the basic cover along with standard third-party insurance.
 Think about whether you want to pay extra for the peace of mind that comes with breakdown cover or added protection in case of loss and theft.